minecraftforum/rules-archive/rules/support/rules.markdown

 This section is for requesting support with a modified client.

-* Do not distribute modified Minecraft Jars
+* Do not distribute modified Minecraft jars or the modifications.

 ## Server Support

-This section is for requesting support with the server client.
-Anything non-bukkit server technical support questions should go here.
+This section is for requesting support with the server.
+Anything non-Bukkit server technical support questions should go here.

 * Do not advertise your server in this section

 * __Do not make blacklist threads__

-    Do not post threads that tell people to ban a certain user from their servers.
+    Do not post threads that tell people to ban a certain user from their servers or to not visit a server.

 * __Do not ask for Bukkit support__